paritytech/parity-bridges-common/docs/high-level-overview.md

 also a map that maps messages to relayers that have delivered those messages to the target chain.

 The pallet has three main entrypoints:
-- the `send_message` may be used by the other runtime pallets to sent the messages;
+- the `send_message` may be used by the other runtime pallets to send the messages;
 - the `receive_messages_proof` is responsible for parsing the messages proof and handing messages over to the dispatch code;
 - the `receive_messages_delivery_proof` is responsible for parsing the messages delivery proof and rewarding relayers that have delivered the message.

 Many things are abstracted by the pallet:
-- the message itself may mean anything, the pallet don't care about it's content;
+- the message itself may mean anything, the pallet doesn't care about it's content;
 - the message dispatch happens during delivery, but it is decoupled from the pallet code;
 - the messages proof and messages delivery proof are verified outside of the pallet;
 - the relayers incentivization scheme is defined outside of the pallet.